-We have audited the accompanying consolidated financial statements of BancTenn Corp. and Subsidiary, which comprise the consolidated balance sheet as of December 31, 2013, and the related consolidated statements of income, comprehensive loss, changes in stockholders' equity, and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of BancTenn Corp. and Subsidiary, which comprise the consolidated balance sheets as of December 31, 2014 and 2013, and the related consolidated statements of income, comprehensive income (loss), changes in stockholders' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.